 Easy recipe for baked boneless skinless chicken thighs in cast iron skillet.

 Go straight to the Recipe Card or

 Read on for relevant tips and step by step pictures of the workflow (1 min)

 Dark chicken meat is our favorite and we always have boneless skinless thighs in the freezer.
 There is nothing boring about them despite the characterless name and they always end juicier and more tender than chicken breast.

 In a few easy steps (no brining required) you can turn them into a delicious weeknight dinner with a variety of flavorful personality options for the pan sauce.
 (We list a few ideas for tasty twists below.)

 Note that you start on the stove top and finish in the oven even though you can make this dish on the stove top only if an oven is not an option.
-We favor the combination approach because the dry oven heat contributes to a nice, crispy finish on top of the baked skinless thighs.
+We favor the combination approach because the dry oven heat contributes to a nice, crispy finish on top of the baked thighs.
 At the same time on the inside they remain moist and juicy, being partially submerged in the pan liquids.

 Boneless skinless chicken thighs.
 Be sure to defrost them ahead of time, then bring them to room temperature before you start cooking (about 15 minutes on the countertop does it).